Raghavendra-vaidya/Raghavendra-vaidya/README.md

-- 👋 Hi, I’m @Raghavendra-vaidya
+- 👋 Hi, I’m Raghavendra vaidya
 - 👀 I’m interested in Anything and everything related to test automation :)
 - 🌱 I’m currently learning DetoxJs
 - 📫 How to reach me :email-me at rkvaidya58@gmail.com